-The Gambling Act 2005 introduced a new regime for regulating gambling and betting in the United Kingdom that took effect from 1 September 2007.
-The Gambling Commission regulates all gambling and betting apart from the National Lottery and Spread betting.
+The Gambling Act 2005 took effect from 1 September 2007.
+The Gambling Commission regulates all gambling and betting apart from Spread Betting.
 The Gambling Commission licences the operators and individuals involved in providing gambling and betting facilities.

 Newcastle City Council, (the Licensing Authority) along with other licensing authorities, has a duty under the Act to licence premises where gambling is to take place and to licence certain other activities and register small society lotteries.
 The Statement of Licensing Principles sets out how we intend to approach this duty and has been prepared in accordance with Section 349 of the Gambling Act 2005.